Perspective | Death by suicide among police is a quiet epidemic. It needs to be acknowledged.

 “Awful,” one officer said to another after the motorcade passed.
 Then they flipped the kickstands back up on their bikes and returned to patrolling Capitol Hill.

-Gonzalez, 37, was at work outside the Pentagon last Tuesday when a man from Georgia got off the bus and, unprovoked, stabbed him, then took the officer’s weapon and shot him and himself.
+Gonzalez, 37, was at work outside the Pentagon last Tuesday when a man from Georgia got off a bus and, unprovoked, stabbed him, then took the officer’s weapon and shot him and himself.
 Both of them died.

 This horrible event, however, isn’t typical of the way police officers usually die.

-According to the National Law Enforcement Officers Memorial and Museum’s 2021 midyear report, 28 officers were killed by gunfire so far this year — most of them while making an arrest.
-Another 38 were killed in traffic accidents.
-Eighteen were killed in other ways, like drowning while trying to save someone, or being beaten by prisoners.
+According to the National Law Enforcement Officers Memorial and Museum’s 2021 midyear report, 28 officers have been killed by gunfire so far this year — most of them while making an arrest.
+An additional 38 were killed in traffic accidents.
+Eighteen were killed in other ways, such as drowning while trying to save someone, or being beaten by prisoners.
 Covid-19 took 71 officers.

 So far this year, 89 law enforcement officers in the United States have died by suicide, according to Blue H.E.L.P., a nonprofit that keeps these statistics.